the-raspberry-pi-guy/lcd/README.md

 * [openweathermap.org](https://openweathermap.org): Provides Weather info, forecasts, etc.

-In order to use the script you need to get API keys for both exchange rate services and the weather api.
-Put your keys in the script and also set a currency exchange pair (see api documentation for currency support)
+In order to use the script you need to get API key tokens for both exchange rate services and the weather api.
+Open the script in a text editor and put your tokens in the USER VARIABLES section.

+Also set a currency exchange pair.
+For currency support and the currency codes you need to use see [https://free.currencyconverterapi.com](Here) for free.currencyconverter.com (click the "List of all currencies" link) and [https://www.exchangerate-api.com/docs/supported-currencies](Here) for exchangerate-api.com

 A city/country string is also needed to show weather info for such city.
+Search for your city on openweathermap.org and take note of the name,country and put it in the script.
+London,gb is given as an example.

-I am not affiliated to any of the information services mentioned!
+I, @jdarias am not affiliated to, or responsible of the information services used in this script.